 When a trauma or illness damages the nail tissues, a nail excision be required.
-At Tower Wound Care Center, our doctors are specially trained to provide excisions from their offices in Los Angeles, Encino, and Santa Monica, CA.
+At Tower Wound Care Center, our doctors are specially trained to provide excisions from their offices in Los Angeles, Encino, Pasadena, and Santa Monica, CA.

 The partial or complete surgical removal of a fingernail, toenail, the nail bed, or the fold of skin which covers the side and base of the nail are all referred to as nail excisions.
 Nails can be subjected to many different types of injuries such as crushing, lacerations and pulling away.
 Blood can also accumulate beneath the nail after a trauma to the fingertip.
 Skin diseases including psoriasis, eczema, and chronic itchy skin disease can also affect the nails.
 Many bacterial, fungal, and viral infections can also cause problems with the nails.